$270 Members / $295 Future Members

 Margrethe Kearney, Senior Staff Attorney, Senior Staff Attorney, Environmental Law & Policy Center, was previously a Counsel at the Latham & Watkins firm in the Environment, Land & Resources Department, focusing on environmental enforcement, environmental litigation and advising on environmental aspects of corporate and finance transactions.
 She represented clients on cases involving the Clean Air Act, Clean Water Act, CERCLA and valuation of environmental claims in bankruptcy proceedings.
 Before law school, she worked as an associate research economist at the Federal Reserve Bank of Chicago.

 Don Lawless, Member, Barnes & Thornburg’s Labor and Employment Law Department has 25 years of experience working on behalf of employers to meet their labor and employment law objectives.
 His labor law practice includes contract negotiation, grievance arbitration, and defense of unfair labor practice charges.
 He works with clients on USDOL Wage and Hour Division audits, OFCCP compliance and audits, Occupational Safety and Health, and facility and program access under Titles II and III of the ADA.

-Matthew Schroeder, Senior Environmental Engineer, The Dragun Corporation, has over 20 years of experience in environmental remediation and compliance for industrial, municipal, and commercial clients.
+Matt Schroeder, Senior Environmental Engineer, The Dragun Corporation, has over 20 years of experience in environmental remediation and compliance for industrial, municipal, and commercial clients.
 He has managed projects in over thirty states and provinces in the United States and Canada.
 He is a registered professional engineer in six states.

 Six (6) credits for the MI Chamber Basic or Advanced Environmental, Health & Safety Compliance Certification Program.